wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 ### Azure web app troubleshooting

-For more information about troubleshooting web apps in Azure Websites, see the following resources:
+For more information about troubleshooting web apps in Azure, see the following resources:

 * [How to monitor web apps](/documentation/articles/web-sites-monitor/)
 * [Investigating Memory Leaks in Azure Web Apps with Visual Studio 2013](http://blogs.msdn.com/b/visualstudioalm/archive/2013/12/20/investigating-memory-leaks-in-azure-web-sites-with-visual-studio-2013.aspx).
 Microsoft ALM blog post about Visual Studio features for analyzing managed memory issues.
+* [Azure web apps online tools you should know about](/blog/2014/03/28/windows-azure-websites-online-tools-you-should-know-about-2/).
+Blog post by Amit Apple.

 For help with a specific troubleshooting question, start a thread in one of the following forums: